abs-tudelft/tydi/book/src/specification/logical.md

 When flattened into fields, a \\(\textrm{Union}\\) node consists of:

- - if there are two or more variants, an `"tag"` field of size
+ - if there are two or more variants, a `"tag"` field of size
    \\(\left\lceil\log_2{n}\right\rceil\\), where \\(n\\) is the number of variants; and
  - if any variant carries data in the same stream as the union itself, a